OJUG/OJUG/running-the-room.md

 # MC Duties

-1. Setup a PC with the welcome slides running [LINK]
+1. Setup a PC with the welcome slides running - https://goo.gl/rK7ySN
 1. Thank our sponsors
 1. Any pre-talk announcements
 1. Introduce the talk(s)